-- The student demonstrates a motor functional performance impairment limiting the student's access and participation in the educational program in one of the following categories: Developmental, Motor Function, or Sensorimotor. - Functional participation and access may include but is not limited to motor function, classroom skills, playground and physical education participation, self-help skills, mobility, assistive technology needs, sensory self-regulation, and prevocational and transition needs. - According to clinical and/or behavioral observations which may include but are not limited to available current medical information, medical history, and /or progress reports from previous therapeutic intervention, the student exhibits limitations that affect the physical functioning in the educational setting.
+- 2. The student demonstrates a motor functional performance impairment limiting the student's access and participation in the educational program in one of the following categories: Developmental, Motor Function, or Sensorimotor. - 3.
+Functional participation and access may include but is not limited to motor function, classroom skills, playground and physical education participation, self-help skills, mobility, assistive technology needs, sensory self-regulation, and prevocational and transition needs. - 4.
+According to clinical and/or behavioral observations which may include but are not limited to available current medical information, medical history, and /or progress reports from previous therapeutic intervention, the student exhibits limitations that affect the physical functioning in the educational setting.
 These limitations might include abnormalities in the area(s) of fine motor, sensorimotor, visual motor, oral motor, or self-help skills.
-In addition to OT assessment, current student information must indicate one of the following abilities: - improve educational access and participation with occupational therapy intervention; - b. maintain access and participation functioning with therapeutic intervention, but if the student maintains motor functioning without therapeutic intervention, OT would not be required in the educational setting; or - slow the rate of regression of access and participation functioning with therapeutic intervention if the student has a progressive disorder. - Additionally, the student must require the clinical expertise of an occupational therapy practitioner to improve function, maintain function, or slow the rate of regression of functional performance. - Developmental.
-Students, excluding those with neurophysiological impairments, who demonstrate a fine motor, visual motor, oral motor, or self-help delay. - Motor Function.
+In addition to OT assessment, current student information must indicate one of the following abilities: - a. improve educational access and participation with occupational therapy intervention; - b. maintain access and participation functioning with therapeutic intervention, but if the student maintains motor functioning without therapeutic intervention, OT would not be required in the educational setting; or - c. slow the rate of regression of access and participation functioning with therapeutic intervention if the student has a progressive disorder. - 5.
+Additionally, the student must require the clinical expertise of an occupational therapy practitioner to improve function, maintain function, or slow the rate of regression of functional performance. - 6.
+Developmental.
+Students, excluding those with neurophysiological impairments, who demonstrate a fine motor, visual motor, or all motor, or self-help delay. - 7.
+Motor Function.
 According to clinical and/or behavioral observations, which may include but are not limited to available current medical information, medical history, and/or progress reports from previous therapeutic intervention, the student exhibits neurophysiological limitations or orthopedic limitations, that affect the physical functioning in the educational setting.
-The limitations might include abnormalities in the area(s) of fine motor, visual motor, or al motor, or self-help skills.
-In addition to OT assessment, current student information must indicate one of the following abilities: - an ability to improve educational access and participation with occupational therapy intervention; - an ability to maintain access and participation with therapeutic intervention, but if the student maintains motor functioning without therapeutic intervention, OT would not be required in the educational setting; - an ability to slow the rate of regression of access and participation with therapeutic intervention if the student has a progressive disorder; or - d. the student must require the clinical expertise of an occupational therapist to improve motor function, maintain motor function, or slow the rate of regression of motor function. - Sensorimotor.
+The limitations might include abnormalities in the area(s) of fine motor, visual motor, or almotor, or self-help skills.
+In addition to OT assessment, current student information must indicate one of the following abilities: - a. an ability to improve educational access and participation with occupational therapy intervention; - b. an ability to maintain access and participation with therapeutic intervention, but if the student maintains motor functioning without therapeutic intervention, OT would not be required in the educational setting; - c. an ability to slow the rate of regression of access and participation with therapeutic intervention if the student has a progressive disorder; or - d. the student must require the clinical expertise of an occupational therapist to improve motor function, maintain motor function, or slow the rate of regression of motor function. - 8.
+Sensorimotor.
 According to clinical behavior observation and/or an appropriate assessment instrument, the student exhibits an inability to integrate sensory stimulus effectively, affecting the capacity to perform functional activities within the educational setting.
-The activities might include abnormalities in the area of fine motor, visual motor, oral motor, self-help, or sensory processing
+The activities might include abnormalities in the area of fine motor, visual motor, oral motor, self-help, or sensory processing such as sensory awareness, motor planning and organization of adaptive responses.
+In addition to OT assessment, current student information must indicate an ability to improve functional activity performance through OT intervention.

-C. - C.1.a.
+C. - C.1.a. ...

-- b. an assessment of motor abilities, functional and performance according to current American Occupational Therapy Association (AOTA) guidelines and Louisiana Standards of Practice. - a.
-Does this problem interfere with the student's ability to benefit from access to and participation in the his or her educational program?
+b. an assessment of motor abilities, functional and performance according to current American Occupational Therapy Association (AOTA) guidelines and Louisiana Standards of Practice.